Sweet Potato Black Bean Burgers

 These healthy vegan black bean burgers feature oats, sweet potato, jalapeno, and corn for a tasty patty that’s easy to make, holds together well and is perfect on a burn or salad.

-- versatile – enjoy on a bun, in a salad or on their own as a snack!
+- Versatile: Enjoy on a bun, salad or on their own for a snack.

-- black beans – canned works great, just drain, rinse and you’re ready to go
+- Black Beans: Canned works great, just drain, rinse and you’re ready to go.
+Kidney beans or white beans also work here.

-- corn – canned or frozen both work fine
+- Corn: Canned, fresh or thawed frozen both work fine.

-- oats – quick oats are best for their fine texture
+- Oats: Quick oats are best for their fine texture but rolled oats are ok too.

 Quick Tip: You will need 1 cup of cooked sweet potato for this recipe.
 If you don’t have that prepared, start that first.
 You can use this tutorial for how to bake sweet potatoes.